felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 which compels me to bring awareness to this condition while the experience is still fresh in my mind.
-Incredibly, overcoming learning anxiety is both the hardest and most gratifying thing I have ever experienced.
+Incredibly, overcoming learning anxiety is both the hardest and most gratifying thing I have ever done.
 By rediscovering joy in learning and in creating my own system of learning, I have found the key to unlimited mountains of wisdom that profoundly impacted every aspect of my identity.
 Where I once felt stuck in constantly repeating the same mistakes, I could now